SHV ETF: A Cash Alternative for Investors

 SHV is best suited for investors who prioritise capital preservation, liquidity and modest income over long‑term growth.
 If you need a short‑term parking spot for idle cash, wish to keep funds accessible for near‑term needs, or want a stable, low‑risk anchor in a diversified portfolio, SHV is a sensible choice.

-However, for investors with long‑term growth goals, those seeking inflation-beating returns or exposure to equity-like returns, SHV's conservative profile will likely disappoint.
-In such cases, more diversified bond funds, equities or long‑term fixed income may be more appropriate.
+However, for investors with long‑term growth goals, those seeking inflation-beating returns, or those seeking equity-like returns, SHV's conservative profile will likely disappoint.
+In such cases, more diversified bond funds, equities, or long‑term fixed income may be more appropriate.

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.